<!--

 // bridge on-chain — there is no user-side bridge tx hash to follow.

-// Track by orderId instead (see intent-tracking.md).
+// Track by orderId instead (see order-tracking.md).

 // Otherwise lastTxHash is the bridge tx (approvals are prepended).